darrenslev/met-data/README.md

 # met-data
-Scripts related to processing meteorological data for the JULES land surface model.
+Scripts for processing the meteorological data for the JULES land surface model.